Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 \begin{theorem} Let $\textbf{G}$ be a group without abelian normal subgroups (a.k.a.
 Fitting-free).\footnote{In this paper, we will use the term \textit{Fitting-free} to refer to the class of groups without abelian normal subgroups, and \textit{semisimple} to refer to algebraic structure decomposes as a direct sum of simple objects.
 The terms \textit{Fitting-free} or \textit{trivial-Fitting} are common in the group theory literature (see e.g., \cite{CH03, Holt2005HandbookOC}), while the term \textit{semisimple} has been used in the complexity theory literature to refer to the class of groups without abelian normal subgroups (see e.g., \cite{BCGQ, BCQ}).} \begin{enumerate}[label=(\alph*)] \item Suppose $\textbf{G}$ is given as the quotient $G/K$ of two permutation groups $K \trianglelefteq G \leq \text{Sym}(n)$.
-Then we can compute $\mu(\textbf{G})$ in polynomial-time.
+Then we can compute $\mu(\textbf{G})$, as well as a minimal faithful permutation representation $\varphi : \textbf{G} \to \Sym(\mu(G))$, in polynomial time.